Casa Gomis: How a Family Home Became a Refuge for Barcelona’s Avantgarde in the 1960s

 Casa Gomis, designed by the Catalan architect Antonio Bonet, is a testament to Spain’s rationalist architecture, but it faces an uncertain future.

-Together with her five siblings, Marita grew up with the house their parents, Ricardo Gomis and Ines Gomis Bertrand, commissioned in 1949.
+Together with her five siblings, Marita grew up in the house her parents, Ricardo Gomis and Ines Gomis Bertrand, commissioned in 1949.
 They contracted the Spanish architect Antonio Bonet Castellana, who started his career as a disciple of Le Corbusier and José Luis Sert before moving to exile in Argentina due to the Spanish Civil War.

 Glazed and green ceramic facades are a characteristic feature of Casa Gomis.